littleweaver/littleweaverweb.com/blog/_posts/2015-10-17-ractive-lazy-loading.markdown

             // ... any additional methods
         });

-        // ... any calls that require the ractive object
+        // ... any setup that requires the ractive object
         // i.e. calls to ractive.on() or ractive.observe()
     }
 });